March Madness and welding

 Since leak rate is correlative to the vessel wall, the objective is to get the weld section as strong and free from ‘holes’ as possible.
 By nature, the HPW process with its melt zero phase (see our previous post which addresses melt zero) eliminates the weld interface variation and thereby eliminates the inherent highs and lows that exist in injection molded parts.
 Better said, the weld starts out completely parallel due to the melt zero and thus optimizes the weld area cross section.

 Weld strength and leak rate are only two of many characteristics to consider when designing your SUD.
 Others include: material choice, particulate matter, cycle time, tooling & equipment cost, freedom of design size & geometry.
 We can help you sort out how each characteristic choice affects your plastics game.
 Extol is ready to help you with the bracketology of plastic part design and get you to the final four and ultimately the championship design!

 Want to learn more about the differences between ultrasonic welding and hot-plate welding?
 Tell us in the comment section below.

 Drew is a mechanical engineer who has evolved into a plastics geek over 20+ years of injection molding and plastics-joining experience.
-He’s an NCAA football junky.
-On a warm summer day, you can find him out on Lake Michigan on his stand-up paddle board.
+His NCAA bracket is seriously busted.
+He is looking forward to summer days and stand-up paddle boarding on Lake Michigan.